+The Friends School Annual Dinner & Auction will be held on Saturday, October 27, 2018 at The Regency.
 This annual event is a wonderful way to connect with the Friends School community and raise funds for our school and educational programs.
-Proceeds for the gala will be dedicated to a variety of needs including, the renovation of the school’s playground, scholarship fund, outdoor STEAM lab, new curriculum, and professional development for faculty and staff.
+Proceeds from the evening will be dedicated to a variety of needs including, the renovation of the school’s playground, scholarship fund, outdoor STEAM lab, new curriculum, and professional development for faculty and staff.

 There are many opportunities to get involved, and we welcome you to join us!

 The auction is a great way to build a stronger Friends community.
 We encourage you to match your talent and expertise to one of the many tasks involved in planning and executing the event.

 In order for our silent and live auctions to be a success we need the donations of items or services.
 We challenge all of our families to participate in the procurement process.
 All you need to do is drop off the procurement packet at your favorite establishments and ask for their support.
 The procurement packet is available for download on this page, or by visiting the Friends School Office.
 Should you need some suggestions for items to procure, a “Suggested Donations” sheet is available for download.
 Gifts, gift cards, services, experiences and vacation homes are some of the ways you can help make our silent and live auctions a success.
 For more information, please contact Wesley Spencer, Director of Advancement.
 No item or service is too small or too large!

 We are seeking support for the 2018 Annual Dinner & Auction through the purchase of event sponsorships and advertisements in the auction catalog.
 On this page you will find several forms related to Sponsorships and advertisements.
 Both sponsors and advertisers will be acknowledged on all promotional material, during the evening, as well as, in the auction catalog, and on our new website.
 For more information, please contact Wesley Spencer, Director of Advancement.